 If you want to keep up with drawing, you might want to consider getting an easel.
 It lets you have just the right stability and inclination to position your paper or canvas and let you bloom as a pencil artist or painter.

 If you want to become an illustrator, a light table is a good investment!
 It makes it easier to copy your line drawings.

-Obviously, there are a number of drawing techniques that require their own specialised supplies (chalk, charcoal, sanguine, watercolour, gouache, acrylic or oil paints, tempera…) Most artists have a favourite technique that they regularly feed with new art materials.
+Obviously, there are a number of drawing techniques that require their own specialized supplies (chalk, charcoal, sanguine, watercolor, gouache, acrylic or oil paints, tempera…) Most artists have a favorite technique that they regularly feed with new art materials.

 So choose one or two techniques that appeal to you particularly and invest in those first.